codekushi/howsyourday/README.md

 ## cornjob.text - for scheduled deletions in filesystem
 - The app states it deletes Posts at 23:59 PM everyday.
 As I have used PostgresSql Database which doesn't have ant events and triggers I have used cornjob for this task.
 So on scheduled time the cornjob deletes Posts table data which automatically deletes Comments table data and also images for respective posts in filesystem
 ## requirements.txt to install requried packages

+#### This is my final Project for CS50 Web Programming with Python and Javascript